 Just when you think you’ve filled all of your open roles, you might find that one of your employees isn’t meeting your standards after all.

-There’s a difference between finding employees and finding good employees.
+There’s a difference between finding an employee and finding the right employee.

 But first, why is it that some new employees don’t work out?
 How can you recognize the difference between suitable employees and good employees before you hire them?
 And is it always the employee’s fault?
 Or are there things that you could be doing better?